Den-Sec/Binance_Algorithmic_Trading_Bot/README.md

 - **Python 3.7** or higher
 - A **Binance account** with API access
 - Basic knowledge of **Python** and trading concepts
+- Installed **Docker** if you wish to run the bot inside a container

 ## Setup Instructions